You Are Here

 Steps in the Review Process

-- The director of Congregational Stewardship Services (CSS) receives the completed first home grant application.
-The application is checked for completeness and each section is reviewed for accuracy and consistency.
+- Upon receipt the application is checked for completeness and each section is reviewed for accuracy and consistency.
 The congregation is contacted if any information is missing or if further documentation is needed.

-- The application and recommendation is sent to the office of the UUA treasurer who reviews the application and considers the recommendation of the director of CSS.
+- The application is sent to the office of the UUA treasurer who reviews the application.

-- The treasurer, in cooperation with the director of CSS, makes a decision for action.
+- The treasurer makes a decision for action.
 The decision may be to approve, approve with contingencies, or decline the application.

 The Unitarian Universalist Veatch Program at Shelter Rock